 The Tractatus is the essence of the "early" Wittgenstein.
 He apparently figured that it was all he ever needed to say in philosophy, until later he began changing his mind.
 The "later" Wittgenstein then leaves the Tractatus in an awkward position.
 It became a very popular work, the foundation of Wittgenstein's influence, and was still being read by many as his last word, even after he had long rejected it, since his newer ideas were not on the public record until after his death.
-The book is, indeed, one of the saddest monuments of modern philosophy, and perhaps one of the formative influences on one of the most miserable schools of modern philosophy, Logical Positivism.
+Despite the fact that many people were presented with the Tractatus as their first introduction to philosophy, indeed, for some, as their only introduction to philosophy, from professors who didn't think that anything else was worth considering, the book is, as it happens, one of the saddest monuments of modern philosophy, and perhaps one of the formative influences on one of the most miserable schools of modern philosophy, or of any philosophy, Logical Positivism.
 The fundamental principle for both was scientism, the notion that science encompasses all knowledge and can solve all "real" problems.
 The way the Tractatus expresses it is that the only meaningful statements are those made by science: "The totality of true propositions is the whole of natural science..."
 (Tractatus, translated by D.F.
 Pears & B.F.
 McGuinness, Routledge & Kegan Paul, 1961 & 1972, §4.11).
 The details that go with this, like Wittgenstein's logical atomism (i.e. that there are fundamental "atomic" statements that picture "atomic" facts in the world), or the development of truth tables, are by comparison of relatively minor importance.
 Thus, propositions of metaphysics, ethics, or religion are, strictly speaking, meaningless: "Philosophy is not one of the natural sciences" (§4.111).
 This became the inspiration and the lifeblood of the Positivists.

 Wittgenstein himself, however, realized that there was a little problem with this.
 Were the propositions of the Tractatus itself statements made by science?
 Well, no. So they must be meaningless.
 Rather than trying to weasel out of this inconsistency, Wittgenstein decided to accept it and stated, "My propositions serve as elucidations in the following way: anyone who understands me eventually recognizes them as nonsensical..." (§6.54).
 This started another baleful tradition in modern philosophy, the approach of "edifying" or "therapeutic" philosophy, which denies that it really possesses knowledge or certainty, but nevertheless expects everyone to act as though it did possess knowledge and certainty -- or denies that philosophy does anything significant, or should exist, but nevertheless expects others to accept this school of philosophy as existing and significant, indeed decisive (the "end of philosophy").
 So the Tractatus was like a ladder which, "He must, so to speak, throw away" (§6.54) once used to scale the heights.
 But what is at the heights?